patrickballantyne/CDRC-Retail-Catchment-Training/README.md

 ## Welcome

 This is the GitHub repo for the CDRC Advanced GIS Methods Training: Retail Centres and Catchment Areas Training Course.
 Here you will find everything you need for this course including short lectures, workbooks, data and short instructional videos.
+The materials are hosted on the CDRC website at https://data.cdrc.ac.uk/dataset/advanced-gis-methods-training-retail-centres-and-catchment-areas.
 We have prepared two R markdown workbooks to work through for this course - [Part 1](Workbook-Part1.Rmd) and [Part2](Workbook-Part2.Rmd), and the .html versions are also available in the folder - e.g. Workbook-Part1.html.

 ## Course Overview